tigera-cs/Calico-Enterprise-Networking-Training/4. Kubernetes Services and CE Service Advertisement/README.md

 ```

-12. Let's check on IPVS load balancing.
+14. Let's check on IPVS load balancing.
 Open two terminal sessions and SSH into worker1.
 Note that both of the following commands need to run from the same host.

 ```
 ssh worker1

 ```

-13. Run the following command to analyze the packet flow per second in IPVS mode.
+15. Run the following command to analyze the packet flow per second in IPVS mode.
 Initially, all the traffic counters need to be zero for `service-nginx`.

 ```
 watch sudo ipvsadm -L -n --rate

 ```

-14. Run the following script to generate traffic for the `service-nginx` service and check the output stats in other terminal again.
+16. Run the following script to generate traffic for the `service-nginx` service and check the output stats in other terminal again.
 This time you should see the traffic counters increasing.
 Please make sure to replace the correct service IP in the following command.

 ```
 for i in {1..30}; do  curl <service-ip>:80 ; done
 ```

-15. You should see the traffic getting distributed among the pods using `rr algorithm`' Following is a sample output.
+17. You should see the traffic getting distributed among the pods using `rr algorithm`.
+Following is a sample output.

 ```
 Every 2.0s: sudo ipvsadm -L -n --rate                                                                              ip-10-0-1-30.eu-west-1.compute.internal: Tue Jan  3 00:58:23 2023